-7.19 In contrast to this comparison, 35% of the Household Survey respondents wished to move into larger properties.
+7.24 In contrast to this comparison, 35% of the Household Survey respondents wished to move into larger properties.
 However, with such a large proportion of one and two person households and wholly pensioner households in Hartest and the declining number of pupils at the primary school, there is clear evidence that there needs to be a push towards providing more smaller houses to cater for those starting out or those wishing to downsize from larger properties.
 As this Neighbourhood Plan is not planning for a significant amount of new housing, it will be difficult to redress the balance to reflect the local average.
 However, we support proposals for new housing that will provide for smaller dwellings especially where those homes are built to the Lifetime Homes standard that allows older people to stay in their own homes for longer and give a greater choice to mobility impaired people who cannot achieve independent living because of a lack of suitable housing in the village.

-An analysis of housing needs has informed Policy HAR 4
+An analysis of housing needs has informed Policy HAR 4.

-Policy HAR 4 – Housing Mix
+Policy HAR 5 – Housing Mix